rschapiro/Portfolio/content/goals.md

 ### Knowledge
 *"I have knowledge about..."*

-- the Start and Update method, and the uses of it in the Unity Editor
+- the fundamentals of the Unity Editor and how to navigate it
+- the uses of scripts, how to write them as well as which to add and to which
-- the package manager and the asset store
+- the package manager and the asset store and how to use it
+- set up a project for "build and run" for the Meta Quest 2 headset

 ### Skills
 *"I am able to..."*

-- the fundamentals of the Unity Editor and how to navigate it
-- set up a project for "build and run" for the Meta Quest 2 headset
+- create simple 2D and 3D/VR projects using templates
 - change the color as well as the look of the controllers
 - make animations based on controller inputs
 - design custom hand poses for grabbing different 3D objects in a Unity project